-Teams have a wide range of big data technologies to choose from, and these can often overlap in terms of capability.
+Data management teams have a wide range of big data technologies to choose from, and the various tools often overlap in terms of their capabilities.

-Lenley Hensarling, chief strategy officer at database company Aerospike, recommends teams start by considering current and future needs of streaming and batch sources, such as mainframe, cloud applications and third-party data services.
-Enterprise-grade streaming platforms to consider include Apache Kafka, Apache Pulsar, AWS Kinesis and Google Pub/Sub - all of which provide seamless movement of data between on-premises, hybrid or cloud systems, he said.
+Lenley Hensarling, chief strategy officer at NoSQL database company Aerospike, recommends teams start by considering current and future needs for data from streaming and batch sources, such as mainframes, cloud applications and third-party data services.
+For example, enterprise-grade streaming platforms to consider include Apache Kafka, Apache Pulsar, AWS Kinesis and Google Pub/Sub - all of which provide seamless movement of data between cloud, on-premises and hybrid cloud systems, he said.

-Next, teams should start evaluating the complex data preparation capabilities required to feed Al/ machine learning and other advanced analytics systems.
+Next, teams should start evaluating the complex data preparation capabilities required to feed Al, machine learning and other advanced analytics systems.
 It's also important to plan for where the data might be processed.
-For circumstances where latency is an issue, teams need to consider how to run analytics and AI on edge servers, and how to make it easy to update these models.
+For circumstances where latency is an issue, teams need to consider how to run analytics and Al models on edge servers, and how to make it easy to update the models.
 These capabilities need to be balanced against the cost of deploying and managing the equipment and applications run on premises, in the cloud or on the edge.

-6. Generating business insights It's tempting for data teams to focus on the technology of big data, rather than outcomes.
-Silipo has found that much less attention is placed on what to do with the data.
+6. Generating business insights

+It's tempting for data teams to focus on the technology of big data, rather than outcomes.
+In many cases, Silipo has found that much less attention is placed on what to do with the data.

-Generating valuable business insights requires considering scenarios like creating KPI-based reports, identifying useful predictions or making different types of recommendations.
+Generating valuable business insights from big data applications in organizations requires considering scenarios like creating KPI-based reports, identifying useful predictions or making different types of recommendations.

-These efforts will require input from a mix of business analytics professionals, statisticians and machine learning experts.
-She has found that pairing this team with the big data engineering team can make a difference in increasing the ROI of setting up a big data environment.
+These efforts will require input from a mix of business analytics professionals, statisticians and data scientists with machine learning expertise.
+She said pairing that group with the big data engineering team can make a difference in increasing the ROI of setting up a big data environment.